awslabs/damo/USAGE.md

 DAMON configuration that same to one that can be made with `damo start --damos_action stat`.
 In other words, `damo start $(damo fmt_json --damos_action stat)` will be same to `damo start --damos_action stat`.

+For yaml format input, users can simply convert the json input to a valid yaml format, using common tools.

 Note that starting DAMON with the partial DAMON parameter command line option and then getting the DAMON parameters in the json format using `damo status`